 Group Management is responsible for the operational management of the Charles Vögele Group.
-During the year under review, Group Management consisted of the Chief Executive Officer (Daniel Reinhard), the Chief Financial Officer (Felix Thöni) and until April 10, 2007, the Purchasing Manager (Serge Brugger).
-Werner Lange took over the role of Head of Purchasing and member of Group Management on July 1, 2007.
-It was announced on October 25, 2007, that Dr. Dirk Seifert was being appointed as a new member of Group Management and Head of Sales with effect from January 1, 2008.
-This role was previously held by Daniel Reinhard from 2002.
-In his capacity as CEO Daniel Reinhard heads Group Management with authority to issue directives.
-He also has direct responsibility for other areas of the business.
+During the year under review, Group Management consisted of the Chief Executive Officer (from January 1, 2008, to August 17, 2008, Daniel Reinhard and from August 18, 2008, to February 15, 2009, Bernd H. J. Bothe), the Chief Financial Officer (Felix Thöni), as well as the Chief Marketing and Sales Officer (Dr. Dirk Seifert) and the Chief Purchasing Officer (Werner Lange).
+The CEO heads Group Management with authority to issue directives.
 Felix Thöni additionally manages Human Resources at Group level, IT, as well as Supply Chain and Logistics.